From Markets to Lights: The Ultimate Guide to Christmas in Melbourne in 2025

 Classic Kids: A Symphonic Christmas

-The MSO will perform a magical mixture of traditional carols, modern holiday favourites and selections from Tchaikovsky’s The Nutcracker.
+The MSO will perform a magical mixture of traditional carols, modern holiday favourites and classically Christmas selections.

 A separate Relaxed Performance (where the sensory elements of the show are adjusted) will also be held.